Kloeckner v. Solis: Lower court proceedings

 Kloeckner then filed a civil complaint in the District Court for the District of Columbia, as her lawyer was from there.
 The Federal Government then successfully had the venue changed to the federal district court in St. Louis then immediately filed for a dismissal due to lack of jurisdiction.
 The Civil Service Reform Act directs that cases relating to employee termination are to be heard by the United States Court of Appeals for the Federal Circuit but cases relating to discrimination are referred to a federal district court.
 Because Kloeckner's case had elements of both, it was classified as a "mixed case" and the federal district court judge noted that there was a circuit split on this issue but judged that jurisdiction to rule on this case was exclusively in the hands of a court of the Eighth Circuit.
-The Eighth Circuit upheld this ruling on appeal stating that because the MPSB had never resolved the issue of workplace discrimination, only a Federal Circuit Court could rule on the case.
+The Eighth Circuit upheld this ruling on appeal stating that because the MSPB had never resolved the issue of workplace discrimination, only a Federal Circuit Court could rule on the case.